๐Ÿ“ˆFinancial Accounting II

 Why This Matters

-Revenue recognition isn't just an accounting rule—it's the foundation of how businesses communicate their financial performance to investors, creditors, and regulators.
-You're being tested on your ability to apply ASC 606's five-step model across diverse scenarios, from simple product sales to complex multi-element arrangements.
-The examiners want to see that you understand when revenue should be recognized, how much should be recognized, and why the timing matters for financial statement users.
+Revenue recognition is the foundation of how businesses communicate financial performance to investors, creditors, and regulators.
+Your goal is to apply ASC 606's five-step model across diverse scenarios, from simple product sales to complex multi-element arrangements.
+That means understanding when revenue should be recognized, how much should be recognized, and why the timing matters for financial statement users.

-This topic connects directly to the broader themes of accrual accounting, matching principle, and faithful representation that run throughout financial accounting.
-Don't just memorize the five steps—know how to apply them when contracts get messy, when customers have options, and when your client is acting as an agent rather than a principal.
-Master the underlying logic, and you'll handle any scenario the exam throws at you.
+This topic connects directly to the broader themes of accrual accounting, the matching principle, and faithful representation that run throughout financial accounting.
+Don't just memorize the five steps.
+Know how to apply them when contracts get messy, when customers have options, and when your client is acting as an agent rather than a principal.

 The Five-Step Framework

-The five-step model under ASC 606 provides a systematic approach to revenue recognition.
-Each step builds on the previous one, creating a logical flow from contract identification to revenue recognition.
+ASC 606 replaced a patchwork of industry-specific guidance with a single, unified model.
+Each step builds on the previous one, creating a logical flow from contract identification through revenue recognition.

 Five-Step Revenue Recognition Model

-• Step 1: Identify the contract—a contract exists when parties are committed, rights and payment terms are identifiable, the contract has commercial substance, and collection is probable
+• Step 1: Identify the contract.
+A contract exists when the parties are committed, rights and payment terms are identifiable, the contract has commercial substance, and collectibility is probable.
+All five criteria must be met, or you don't have a contract under ASC 606.

 Performance Obligations

-• Distinct goods or services—a promise is distinct if the customer can benefit from it on its own or together with readily available resources
+A promise is distinct if two conditions are met: (1) the customer can benefit from the good or service on its own or together with readily available resources, and (2) the promise is separately identifiable from other promises in the contract.

-• Identification drives everything—getting this step wrong cascades through the entire model, affecting both timing and amount of revenue recognized
+Getting this step wrong cascades through the entire model.
+If you incorrectly combine two obligations into one, you'll misstate both the timing and the amount of revenue recognized.

 Transaction Price Allocation

-• Standalone selling price (SSP)—the price at which an entity would sell a promised good or service separately to a customer
+Standalone selling price (SSP) is the price at which an entity would sell a promised good or service separately to a customer.
+Observable SSP (from actual standalone sales) is the best evidence.

 Timing of Recognition